kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 -  make scheduler more extendable.
 -  Make scheduler core simpler by moving some of its features to plugins.
--   scheduler to be extended easily while having high performance.
 -  Propose extension points in the framework.
 -  Propose a mechanism to receive plugin results and continue or abort based on the received results.